boondocking

 Dispersed Camping is camping in an RV, tent, or shelter at no cost.
 It takes place outside of an established campground, on public land, (typically owned by the government).
 It does not involve hookups or other amenities.

 Over the course of this guide, we will discuss several different tips and locations for these three experiences.
-However, the experience will simply be referred to as “boondocking” given the similarities that these terms share.
+However, the experience will simply be referred to as “boondocking” given these terms’ similarities.
 If you are interested in the technical term for what you’re planning to do, please consider the details of your trip and consult the above definitions at any time.

 The Quick Essentials Of Boondocking